-Suspension/Filter Feeders: Permanent loss to suspension and filter feeders are expected to have occurred due to open water disposal.
+Suspension/Filter Feeders: Permanent loss to suspension and filter feeders occurred due to open water disposal.
 It can be expected any suspension/filter feeders that were located adjacent to disposal would simply disperse to undisturbed areas.
-However, it can be assumed that there were adverse impacts to those individuals that may have been immobile or trapped during disposal.
+However, there would have been adverse impacts to those individuals that may have been immobile or trapped during disposal.
 Upon final disposal in areas, suspension and filter feeders are expected to repopulate to existing levels.
 The total area of impact, 288.2 acres, could be expected to have minor to major impacts on these aquatic species dependent upon the discharge area.

 Sight Feeders: Sight feeders would be temporarily displaced during dredging and disposal activities.
 Sight feeders are expected repopulate to the current extent upon completion of the Emergency Action.
-Some net loss of sight feeders can be anticipated, but these affects are not assumed to be major.
+Some net loss of sight feeders occurred, but these effects were minor.